FightAIDS@Home

-FightAIDS@Home ("Fight AIDS at home") is a volunteer computing project operated by the Olson Laboratory at The Scripps Research Institute.
+FightAIDS@Home is a volunteer computing project operated by the Olson Laboratory at The Scripps Research Institute.
 It runs on internet-connected home computers, and since July 2013 also runs on Android smartphones and tablets.
 It aims to use biomedical software simulation techniques to search for ways to cure or prevent the spread of HIV/AIDS.

 Methods

 Olson's target is HIV protease, a key molecular machine of the virus that when blocked stops it from maturing.
 These blockers, known as "protease inhibitors", are thus a way of avoiding the onset of AIDS and prolonging life.
 The Olson Laboratory is using computational methods to identify new candidate drugs that have the right shape and chemical characteristics to block HIV protease.
 This general approach is called structure-based drug design, and according to the National Institutes of Health's National Institute of General Medical Sciences, it has already had a dramatic effect on the lives of people living with AIDS.

 FightAIDS@Home makes use of the AutoDock VINA software, which tests how well a particular molecule binds to the HIV-1 protease.

 In October 2015 FightAIDS@Home Phase 2 was launched, using the computationally intensive Binding Energy Distribution Analysis Method (BEDAM) to "more thoroughly evaluate the top candidates from the vast number of results generated in Phase 1".